mgymrek/django-personal-website/README.md

 - Under "ADMINS" (line 7) update your name and email address.
 - Under "DATABASES" update "NAME" (line 16) to be the name of your MySQL database, and "USER" and "PASSWORD" to be your MySQL username and password.

-In django-personal-website/templates/index.html:
+In **django-personal-website/templates/index.html**
 - Change "Your name"
 - Add a short description
-- Put a .jpg figure you would like on the homepage in django-personal-website/pictures/.
+- Put a .jpg figure you would like on the homepage in ##django-personal-website/pictures/##.
 Replace "smiley.jpg" with the filename.

-In django-personal-website/templates/publications/index.html:
+In **django-personal-website/templates/publications/index.html**
 - Change "Your name"
 - Change "My Last name"

-In django-personal-website/templates/publications/article.html:
+In **django-personal-website/templates/publications/article.html**
 - Change "Your name"

-In django-personal-website/publications/utils.py:
+In **django-personal-website/publications/utils.py**:
 - Change "your name" to your name.
 This will search pubmed for publications with your name on them.

-In django-personal-website/templates/resources.html:
+In **django-personal-website/templates/resources.html**
 - Change "Your name"

 To add "resources":
 TODO

-Set up database
+Set up database and run locally
 =======================

 1. Create tables for each app
 '''